MohammadBahlaq/short_navigation/README.md

-Simple package helps you to do navigation in short line context (BuildCotext)
+Simple package helps you to do navigation in short line without using context (BuildCotext)
 ## Features

 You can navigation without context.